-7. If requesting that the language used in the proceedings be a language that you use, provide evidence such as documentation of pre-complaint correspondence between the parties indicating the identity, nationality and residence of the parties along with any other relevant evidence of a respondent’s familiarity with the requested language.
+7. If you would like to request the language used in the proceedings be a language that you use, provide evidence such as documentation of pre-complaint correspondence between the parties indicating the identity, nationality and residence of the parties along with any other relevant evidence of the Respondent’s familiarity with the requested language.

 8. Include as an Annex (appropriately numbered) to your complaint a true and correct copy of the domain name dispute policy (UDRP) that applies to the domain name(s) in question.